 What AR glasses to choose depends solely on your needs and budget.
 Some of them have a better camera, while others are prepared for hazardous environments.

-Before deciding on your purchase, it is better to consider all the features essential for your project.
+Before deciding on your purchase, it is better to consider all the augmented reality features essential for your project.

 The opportunities of augmented reality in aviation are becoming more and more apparent to the largest aerospace companies in the world.